Rote Island: Transportation

 There is a daily ferry to the island from Kupang, the provincial capital on West Timor, which provides transport for local passengers and goods as well as tourists.
 The trip between Kupang and Ba'a takes around two hours.
 The ferry leaves at 8.30 AM and costs 80,000 Indonesian rupiah.
+The fare in 2023 had risen to 202,000 IDR.

 Wings Air operates daily flights between Rote's David Constantijn Saudale Airport and Kupang's El Tari International Airport.
 Flight time is about 30 minutes.

+Economy

 Rote consists of rolling hills, terraced plantations, acacia palm, savanna and some forests.

-Economy

-The Rotinese depend, like the Savunese, on the lontar palm not only for basic survival but also as a supplement to their income from fishing and jewelry making.
+The Rotinese depend, like the Sabunese, on the lontar palm not only for basic survival but also as a supplement to their income from fishing and jewelry making.

 Agriculture is the main form of employment.
 Fishing is also important, especially in the eastern village of Papela (east of Londalusi in the map), which has led to disputes with Australia over the water between them.